 <INSTALL_DIR>elsewhere in the documentation:

-For simplicity, a shortcut to the latest installation is also created:
+For simplicity, a symbolic link to the latest installation is also created:

 The core components are now installed.
-Continue to the next section to install additional dependencies.
+Continue to the next section to configure environment.

 If you installed the Intel® Distribution of OpenVINO™ to a non-default install directory, replace